DUNE/p3s/README.md

 * psycopg2 (for PostgreSQL).
 A few minor dependendices will have to be resolved here.

 * Apache 2.4 + mod_wsgi built for Python 3.5.
-This will likely require building Python from source with "enable_shared" option so that Python runtime is available for synamic link to mod_wsgi.
+This will likely require building Python from source with "enable_shared" option so that Python runtime is available for dynamic link to mod_wsgi.

-* NetworkX 1.11
+* NetworkX 1.11 (1.10+ will probably do).

 ### p3s client dependencies